GfSE/SAF-Specification/stereotypes.md

 The intended use (and also misuse in so called "black use cases") of the system is captured in free text; story telling at a coarse level of detail which is understandable to Customer(s) (non engineering stakeholders in general).
 The main system interaction partners participating in this story are identified. realizes concept SUChasPostconditionSSE

-Specifies the fact that a System Story has states as Postcondition(s). realizes concept SUChasPreconditionSSE
+Specifies the fact that a System Story has states as Postconditions. realizes concept SUChasPreconditionSSE

-Specifies the fact that a System Story has states as Precondition(s). realizes concept SUCtakingPlaceInLSC
+Specifies the fact that a System Story has states as Preconditions. realizes concept SUCtakingPlaceInLSC

 Specifies the fact that a System Story takes place in a Logical System Context.